 This highly popular event was held for the sixth year at Hollow Trees Farm, Semer near Ipswich, by kind permission of Sally and Robert Bendall.
 The event was organised by a partnership of Hollow Trees Farm, Easton & Otley College, Suffolk Agricultural Association and Suffolk Education Business Partnership Ltd with support from local employers, and was sponsored by the Chadacre Agricultural Trust.
 The event provides an opportunity for 13-15 year-old Suffolk students to learn about agriculture and the huge range of career options offered by the Food and Farming Industry, such as careers in crop production, agricultural engineering, research, food, sales, marketing and conservation.
 The students were split into small groups and escorted by stewards from the farming industry to the eight interactive workshops around the farm.

-The Trust has sponsored the Young Handlers' Competitions - Pigs and Sheep, at the Suffolk Agricultural Association's shows for the past twenty three years.
+The Trust has sponsored the Young Handlers' Competitions - Pigs and Sheep, at the Suffolk Agricultural Association's shows for the past twenty four years.

 Grants awarded in 2018/19

 A total of 57 students received grants from the Trust in 2016/17.
 Thirty one were students of agriculture and related subjects, five were undertaking veterinary courses, seven farriery apprenticeships, and one student of agricultural engineering.

 Under the category of Farming Education, eleven grants were awarded, including those to the Suffolk and the Norfolk Federations of Young Farmers' Clubs, the Royal Agricultural University's Farm Management Development Programme, and the IAgSA Farm Office Handbook update.

 Much emphasis is placed on teaching children and young people about farming and food production, the Trust sponsoring a wide range of activities.
 These include the Suffolk Agricultural Association's Schools' Farm and Country Fair, and Food and Farming Student Day, the Royal Norfolk Agricultural Association's Spring Fling, the Norfolk Schools' Food and Farming Challenge, the Essex Agricultural Society's Schools' Farm Day, and the East Essex Food and Farming Group's Schools' day.
 Also the Holt and District Farmers' Club's Sixth Form Student Day, and the East of England Agricultural Society's education programme.